- Activity Level: high

-Common with Labrador Retrievers, they have very short, water-resistant fur in two layers.
-Because of their dense coat, and love for swimming, Its density protects them from the cold, they may go for a swim regardless of the season.
-They shed twice a year and shed slightly throughout.
-Their fur should be washed down every so often, especially if they’ve been swimming or hiking with you, but it’s not imperative.
-Giving them a good brush once a week should take care of their coats just fine.
+Labrador Retrievers have very short, water-resistant fur in two layers.
+Because of this dense double coat that protects them from the cold, and love for swimming, they may go for a swim regardless of the season.
+They shed more heavily twice a year and will shed slightly throughout.
+Their fur should be washed down every so often, especially if they’ve been swimming or hiking with you.

-This breed tends to be very active.
+This dog breed tends to be very active.
 They were bred to be working dogs and crave exercise.
-A good hike, or run, or swim, will soothe Silver Labs’ need for speed.
+A good hike, or run, or swim, will soothe a Silver Lab’s need for speed.
 If you don’t have a yard for them to run in, Labs are often happy with a trip to the dog park.

 Silver Labs are classified as medium to large dogs.
 They reach an average height of 23 inches at the shoulders and have an average healthy weight of around 75 pounds.

-Silver Labs generally live from 12 to 19 years.
+A Silver Labrador Retriever will generally live 10 to 14 years.

 Labrador Retrievers are one of the most popular dog breeds used as guide dogs, therapy dogs, and search and rescue dogs.